Massey to address Pasifika graduation rates

 Associate Professor Koloamatangi says Massey aims to lift Pacific graduation rates to more than 50% within three years and hopes to double its number of Pacific students to 3000 over the same period.

-Next story in National: Manslaughter charges over schoolboy's death
+Next story in New Zealand: Manslaughter charges over schoolboy's death

 Copyright © 2013, Radio New Zealand